GriffinCanCode/Quorum/backend/README_TOOLS.md

 # Tool Registry System

-The NoOversight agent system includes a comprehensive tool registry that allows agents to access external capabilities like web search.
+The Quorum agent system includes a comprehensive tool registry that allows agents to access external capabilities like web search.

 ## Features